brightmart/nlu_sim/README.md

 1.Desc
 -------------------------------------------------------------------------
-this repository contain models that learn to detect sentence similarity for question answering.
+this repository contain models that learn to detect sentence similarity for natural language understanding tasks.

+there are two different kinds of models:

+ 1) sentence encoding-based models that separate the encoding of the individual sentences,

+ 2) joint methods that allow to use encoding of both sentences( to use cross-features or attention from one sentence to the other)

+we will try to cover both of these two methods.

 find more about task, data or even start AI completation by check here: